jldbc/pybaseball/README.md

 [2 rows x 79 columns]
 ~~~~

 If `start_dt` and `end_dt` are supplied, it will return all statcast data between those two dates.
 If not, it will return yesterday's data.
 The argument `team` may also be supplied with a team's city abbreviation (i.e. BOS) to obtain only observations for games containing that team.
+The optional argument `verbose` will control whether the library updates you on its progress while it pulls the data.

 For a player-specific statcast query, pull pitching or batting data using the `statcast_pitcher` and `statcast_batter` functions.
 These take the same `start_dt` and `end_dt` arguments as the statcast function, as well as a `player_id` argument.
 This ID comes from MLB Advanced Media, and can be obtained using the function `playerid_lookup`.
 A complete example:

 ~~~~
-# Find Clayton Kershaw's player id
+>>> # Find Clayton Kershaw's player id
 >>> from pybaseball import playerid_lookup
 >>> from pybaseball import statcast_pitcher
 >>> playerid_lookup('kershaw', 'clayton')